2017 Graduate Student Teaching Conference

 Teaching Natural Sciences in the Lab

 Science Teaching Assistants generally have more opportunities in the laboratory setting for direct contact with individual students than do instructors who teach in a traditional classroom.
-Lab TAs need to exercise good judgment when interacting socially with students, handling students with special requirements, or dealing with attendance and grading issues.
 In this session, we will present a variety of scenarios that a lab TA might encounter and then discuss the options and resources available for managing each situation.

 Tips for Grading Effectively and Efficiently

 Grading is often believed to be one of the least enjoyable parts of our roles as instructors, but it is also an incredibly important component of the learning process for our students.
-Learning the skills of effective grading can help you give more meaningful feedback to students so they can take more ownership of their learning process.
 In this session we’ll share ideas for how to more efficiently manage your grading load while still providing useful guidance to students about their progress.

 Troubleshooting Challenging Classroom Moments

 Even experienced instructors can sometimes be caught off guard by unexpected student comments or other behaviors in the classroom.
-In this session we’ll talk through some typical “challenging” scenarios and also leave plenty of time for open discussion of participants’ questions and ideas.
+In this session we’ll talk through some typical “challenging” scenarios and also leave plenty of time for open discussion, questions and ideas.

 Experiences of International Instructors Panel

 A discussion among Boston College international students who have served as instructors about their opportunities, challenges, and experiences.